-SHELLEY: I think there's - there are various problems that make a country vulnerable.
-And we have particular problems of opioid epidemic in the - in the United States, where you can see geographically areas of enormous economic transition, where people are having great economic difficulties.
+Dr. Shelley.
+I think there are various problems that make a country vulnerable.
+And we have particular problems of opioid epidemic in the United States, where you can see geographically areas of enormous economic transition, where people are having great economic difficulties.
 And that's where we have this new type of addiction that's moved outside of our urban areas.
 In Russia, you can see it along the Trans-Siberian Railroad and in some of the old industrial areas of Russia that are not converting.
-So these - they've had a transition in - away from a communist system that provided security.
+So these-they've had a transition in-away from a communist system that provided security.
 And with that has come a terrible drug problem.
 And we've had some transitions in our society that have made people very vulnerable to drug abuse.

-MASSARO: But it's similar, in that it's mostly occurring in deindustrialized, rural areas - more rural areas?
+Mr. MASSARO.
+But it's similar, in that it's mostly occurring in de-industrialized, rural areas-more rural areas?

-SHELLEY: In the U.S., it's happening - the new types of opioid problems are occurring.
-Yes, they're going on in urban areas.
-But they're going on much more in rural areas, where if you look in the - in my class, we looked at maps of where they are - are areas in which we've never had very serious drug addiction.
+Dr. Shelley.
+In the U.S., it's happening-the new types of opioid problems are occurring.
+Yes, they're going on in urban areas, but they're going on much more in rural areas, where if you look in the-in my class, we looked at maps of where they are-are areas in which we've never had very serious drug addiction.

-MASSARO: And I guess what I was pointing out is that's the same trend as in Russia, is in deindustrialized more rural areas.
+Mr. MASSARO.
+And I guess what I was pointing out is, that's the same trend as in Russia, is in de-industrialized, more rural areas.

-SHELLEY: More deindustrialized areas.
-They're not necessarily rural, but deindustrialized, yes.
+Dr. Shelley.
+More de-industrialized areas.
+They're not necessarily rural, but de-industrialized, yes.

-MASSARO: OK.
-Great.
+Mr. Massaro.
+Okay, great.
 More questions?
 Please.

-Q: Hi.
+QUESTIONER.
+Hi.
 I'm Samantha Mastin.
 I'm an undergrad at American University.

-And my question is: From a private sector perspective, what more can Congress and the U.S. government do to combat the flow of illicit products from the dark web into the United states?
+And my question is, from a private sector perspective, what more can Congress and the U.S. Government do to combat the flow of illicit products from the dark web into the United States?

-CLARK: A lot.
+Mr. CLARK.
+A lot.
 Actually, our laws are not weak.
 Our enforcement is pretty good.
-From - and I can only speak from a counterfeit medicine perspective - I think the judicial system needs to wake up.
+From-and I can only speak from a counterfeit medicine perspective-I think the judicial system needs to wake up.
 I think the sentencing for violators is not nearly as serious as it needs to be.
 Counterfeiting medicines is probably one of the most profitable crimes you can imagine.
 Germans did a study several years ago weighing different commodities of counterfeiting.
 With a 1,000-pound investment what would be the ROI on it, the return on investment?
-Counterfeit medicines came up lightyears ahead of any other commodity.
+Counterfeit medicines came up light years ahead of any other commodity.
 It was, like, 500,000 pounds return on investment for a 1,000-pound investment in a counterfeiting medicine operation.

-When you counter that with - some countries it's not a violation.
+When you counter that with-some countries it's not a violation.
 In some countries they have laws, but it's not enforced.
-In the United States, we actually have laws that is in force.
+In the United States, we actually have laws that are in force.
 But then we sentence so lightly.
-Mr. Strempler I think served maybe two years of a three- or five-year sentence, I forget.
+Mr. Strempler I think served maybe 2 years of a 3- or 5-year sentence, I forget.
 He wasn't even charged with counterfeiting medicines.
 He was charged with wire fraud.
-Allowed to serve the latter part of his sentence in Canada on an exchange program.
-And then was let out early.
-I forget the hundreds of thousands - what the exact number is of counterfeits that he was selling to patients in the United States.
-You know, so when I see that type of a crime with what type of sentencing was given, you know, it just spins my head.
+Allowed to serve the latter part of his sentence in Canada on an exchange program, and then was let out early.
+I forget the hundreds of thousands-what the exact number is of counterfeits that he was selling to patients in the United States.
+You know, so when I see that type of a crime with what type of sentencing was given, it just spins my head.